 As of Feb.
-11, CVS is scheduling vaccination appointments for people 65 and older at 100 locations in California.
+11, CVS is also scheduling vaccination appointments for eligible residents at 100 locations in California.
 You can check availability and sign up for an appointment here.
 Walk-ins are not accepted.

 As of Feb.
-12, RiteAid is scheduling vaccination appointments for people 65 and older at some locations in California.
+12, RiteAid is also scheduling vaccination appointments for eligible residents at some locations in California.
 You can check availability and sign up for an appointment here.
 Walk-ins are not accepted.

 As of Feb.
-9, Walgreens is scheduling vaccination appointments for people 65 and older at some locations in California.
+9, Walgreens is also scheduling vaccination appointments for eligible residents at some locations in California.
 You can check availability and sign up for an appointment here.
 Walk-ins are not accepted.

-The site is expected to improve as more counties get connected to the platform.
+The site, called MyTurn, also offers appointment scheduling in some counties.
+It’s expected to improve as more counties get connected to the platform.

 Health care workers and residents of long-term care facilities are getting the vaccine first.
 That process started in December 2020.There are three tiers within that phase, sorted by what type of facility the worker is in:

 - Workers in acute care, psychiatric and correctional facility hospitals

 - Workers in skilled nursing facilities, assisted living facilities, and similar settings for older or medically vulnerable individuals

 - Paramedics, EMTs and others providing emergency medical services